 The ultimate attraction for a foodie like myself is the Savory Faire food tour, part of CityWalks, which came highly recommended by many internet sites.
 I was so excited to be invited on this original St. Augustine food tour and it turned out to be the highlight of our vacation.
-My family, as well as four others, joined guide Shawna and we embarked on this 3 hour, award-winning, walking tour in St. Augustine.
+My family, as well as four others, joined guide Shawna and we embarked on this 3 hour, award-winning, walking tour.
 The tour makes five to six culinary stops for food and/or drink.

 Our first visit was a quick walk to the Old City House Inn & Restaurant, where we were taken into a beautiful courtyard adorned with lovely orchids and fragrant flowers.
 The Inn dates back to 1873 and is one of the premier Bed and Breakfasts in town.
 Our plate at Old City House contained a small piece of succulent lamb atop a bed of cabbage risotto that would knock your socks off.
 It is rare that I eat lamb ( it is just psychological), but this was melt in your mouth goodness and the creative risotto recipe would be an addition to my recipe book had they offered it.